 There are many realities about becoming a global nomad or deciding that you are going to work overseas.
 Life will be different, and in some cases, no matter where you choose to work, you may find it very difficult just because of Internet availability, electricity, or other aspects of your life overseas.

-Here are seven top realities I have experienced while living and working overseas.
+Read on to discover the seven top realities I have experienced while living and working overseas.

-Life Overseas Will Be Different
+Life Working and Living Overseas Will Be Different

 Living overseas will be different.
 And in many ways, that can be a good thing.
 In other ways, for some people, it can become difficult.